 What to watch out for when outsourcing development to the Czech Republic?

 When outsourcing your development work to the Czech Republic development team, there are a few things to keep in mind.
 And these things are inherently important to the success of your project.

 When do you want the project to get delivered?
 This is an important consideration to make.
 Teams can deliver the project in a short amount of time, while individual programmers will likely take more time to complete it.

 Does your budget allow you to outsource to the Czech Republic?
 While you’ll get lower prices, hiring top talent is never cheap.
 When budgeting your development work, you should consider the currency exchange rate and other taxes.
 These can increase the total cost by 10-20% so pay attention to these details before signing a contract with your outsourcing partner.

-On YouTeam we guarantee that a price you see on our platform will be the final to be paid with no commission, taxes, and so on.
-What’s more, we provide legal support in contract-related questions between our clients and outsourcing companies, free of charge.
+On YouTeam, we guarantee that a price you see on our platform will be the final to be paid.
+What’s more, we provide legal support in contract-related questions between our clients and outsourcing companies.

 Cancellation and rework terms